sonfack/blog/README.md

-Install the application
+Install the application<br>

 Copy the application to the server

 Go to the server/blog/application/config/config.php change : $IP_ADDR = '192.168.1.2'; to the IP address of you server

 Go to the server/blog/application/config/database.php 'hostname' => 'localhost',
   'username' => 'root',
-  'password' => '',
+  'password' => 'mysqladmin',
+  'database' => 'blog',
+  ....
   put you database host name, database user and password

 Launch the application